Limberlost Swamp

 European Americans drained the Limberlost for agricultural development early in the 20th century, destroying the rich habitat.
 Since 1997, parts of it have been restored.
 Observers have documented a return of insects, birds, and wildlife of all sorts to the restored area of wetlands.
 Approximately 1500 acre had been restored as of 2015.
 Several groups supported purchase of lands for what is now known as the Loblolly Marsh Nature Preserve, which was turned over to the state and is held by the Indiana Department of Natural Resources.

 Origin of name

-According to the History of Jay County by M.W.
-Montgomery, published in 1864, the name Limberlost came from the following event:
+According to the History of Jay County by Marcus Whitman Montgomery, published in 1864, the name Limberlost came from the following event:

 A man named James Miller, while hunting along the banks of the swamp, became lost.
 After various fruitless efforts to find his way home, in which he would always come around to the place of starting, he determined to go in a straight course, and so, every few rods he would blaze a tree.
 While doing this, he was found by friends.
 Being an agile man, he was known as 'limber Jim,' and, after this, the stream was called 'Limberlost.'

 The Indiana State Museum contends, "The swamp received its name from the fate of 'Limber Jim' Corbus, who went hunting in the swamp and never returned.
 When the locals asked where Jim Corbus was, the familiar cry was 'Limber's lost!'"